- ICH GCP

 Joint power, calculated as the product of joint moment and angular velocity, will be integrated with respect to time using trapezoidal integration to determine mechanical work.

-Positive and negative work will be calculated by separately integrating positive and negative joint powers, providing comprehensive quantification of joint energy generation and absorption at each joint during the movement tasks.
+Positive work will be calculated by integrating positive joint powers, providing comprehensive quantification of joint energy generation at each joint during level walking.

 |